mizchi/coffeefilter/README.md

 # CoffeeFilter <☕/>

 This is my branch of the original [Coffeekup](https://github.com/mauricemach/coffeekup).
-I have great plans, but they are not all implemented yet.
+I have great plans for it, but they are not all implemented yet.

 Changes from CoffeeKup: